NancyTang50/wireless-communication/doc/README.md

 The Raspberry Pi's program is written in the language Rust.
 A Rust binary project always contains a main.rs file, where a main function can be found.
 The main function is the starting point of a Rust project.
 The main function initializes the peripheral with the services.

 To create a BLE peripheral program for the Raspberry Pi the package [Bluster](https://docs.rs/bluster/0.2.0/bluster/index.html) is used.
-The Bluser package uses the official Bluetooth program of Linux called [BlueZ](https://www.bluez.org/)
+The Bluster package uses the official Bluetooth program of Linux called [BlueZ](https://www.bluez.org/)

 The services are defined in the gatt folder.
 The gatt folder contains a characteristic folder that contains generic characteristic code.
 The other folders are the services that are supported by the Raspberry Pi.
 The services are defined in the mod.rs file, there are create the service methods.
 These methods create the characteristics for the service.